BC Vision zero

 • Local governments,

-• Non‐governmental organizations which can include, but is not limited: to school districts, parent advisory councils, road safety advocacy groups, Indigenous Friendship Centres, and other charitable organizations.
+Public sector organizations can include, but is not limited to school districts and Parent Advisory Councils.
+Non‐governmental organizations can include, but is not limited to road safety advocacy groups, Indigenous Friendship Centres, and charitable organizations.

 What Projects Are Eligible For Funding?

 Projects that are a great fit for Vision Zero funding will make roads safer and better for people.
-This includes improving current road designs, changing areas used by cars to create better spaces for walking and biking, and projects focused on public education and road safety planning.
+This includes improving current road designs, changing areas used by cars to create better spaces for walking and cycling, and projects focused on public education and road safety planning.
+Funding priority will be given to projects in rural/remote and Indigenous communities, projects benefitting equity-seeking populations, as well as to projects offering effective solutions to un-met road safety needs.

 • Take place in British Columbia;

-• For infrastructure improvement projects, roadways must NOT be under BC Ministry of Transportation and Infrastructure jurisdiction;
+• For infrastructure improvement projects, roadways must NOT be under BC Ministry of Transportation and Transit jurisdiction;

 • The project focus is on improving the safety of vulnerable road users;

-• The project goal(s) aligns with Vision Zero principles of safe roads, safe speeds, and creating safe environments;
+• The project goal(s) aligns with Vision Zero principles of safe roads, safe speeds, safe road users, and creating safe environments;

-• Project activities and expenditures can be completed by March 31, 2026.
+• Project activities and expenditures cannot begin before April 1, 2026 and must be completed by March 31, 2027.

 Applications Open